 Case Study: Profit Tools

-A typical example of how embedded business intelligence is used to transform existing businesses is the story of Sisense customer Profit Tools.
+A typical embedded analytics example of how embedded BI is used to transform existing businesses is the story of Sisense customer Profit Tools.
 This developer Trucking Management Software package was looking to offer added value to their customers by introducing new analytical functionality.

 After the vendor selection and implementation processes, Profit Tools was able to offer embedded BI features which gave them their customers in the trucking industry the ability to analyze the full scope of data collected during the trucking life cycle, while also allowing them to identify new ways to improve their profitability – which is always a major issue in the shipping industry, which typically works on tight margins.